 “Refill Bali has over 600 water refill stations with more than 75% of the water stations offering water refills absolutely free!”Refill Bali app description

 It’s not the only choice.
 There are worldwide apps for water refills as well as local solutions.
 A good overview is given by Refill Ambassadors.
 Enjoy your new travel experience and encourage others to refill as well

 The most important thing when having a drink in a bar, cafe or restaurant these days, anywhere in the world really, is to remember to mention “no straw, please” in time.
 When they offer a reusable straw, be it from glass, metal or bamboo, we always congratulate them.
 However, Yoeri still says “no thank you”, while I take it most of the time.
 Not each and every drink needs a straw.
 After all, we all learned to drink out of glasses.

-Normally I take our own set of metal straws with, but this time they stayed at home.
+Normally I take our own set of metal straws with me, but this time they stayed at home.
 I have to admit carrying them around is a good reminder to mention it early enough.
-I appreciate when places we visit regularly remember our preference.
+I appreciate it when places we visit regularly remember our preferences.
 That’s customer service.

 Reusable bags are part of my shopping equipment since I was a little kid.
 I can really not understand what’s so hard to bring a bag or even better an assortment of different bags – and possible other containers – for different needs.
 Simply have them ready to grab whenever you go shopping.
 A side note for those worrying about hygiene: Just buy bags you can wash at 60° and do wash them regularly.